Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Individual Minima-Informed Decision-Making

-Since the \acc{KP} case \ref{enum:WS_2} yields only a single point, we have to treat it separately.
+In summary, these results indicate that the \acc{PF} surface areas, and therefore also the coverage metrics, are sufficiently accurate.
+Moreover, the low sensitivity of the translation metric further validates the chosen \emph{reference} mesh resolution. \end{bThm} Since the \acc{KP} case \ref{enum:WS_2} yields only a single point, we have to treat it separately.
 In \cref{example1} it yields a balanced trade-off between all objectives.
 However, this is not the case in \cref{example2} where one rather obtains a trade-off between the first and third \acc{IM} on the boundary of the \acc{PF}.
-This means that our preference translated non-intuitively.
+This means that our preference was translated non-intuitively.